jini-zh/libepa/README.md

 is performed with the help of GNU Scientific Library [(GSL)][GSL].
 The user can supply their own integration routines.

-The documentation is under development.
-Currently the main formulas are collected in [doc/notes.pdf][notes].
+The documentation is available as [doc/libepa.html](https://jini-zh.org/libepa/libepa.html).
+The main formulas are also collected in [doc/notes.pdf][notes].
 An overview of the theory of EPA and UPC can be found in papers [[1,2]](#references). libepa is based on the code developed to perform calculations in these papers.
 Sample code that calculates some of the plots published in [2] can be found in the `examples/` directory